-[Summary: In this blog post, I argue that, the three fundamental ways to improve data dissemination, using digital platforms in National Statistics Offices (NSOs) could be; instilling comprehensive data curation processes, automated data transfers from aggregated tables to the online statistical data dissemination platforms; and their seamless integration with Open Data portals.]
+[Summary: In this blog post, I argue that the three fundamental ways to improve data dissemination using digital platforms in National Statistics Offices (NSOs) could be; instilling comprehensive data curation processes, automated data transfers from aggregated tables to the online statistical data dissemination platforms; and their seamless integration with Open Data portals.]

 The platforms brought many accolades, but soon, challenges started to emerge.

-In case of ‘indicators’ type data (or aggregated data, as opposed to microdata) made available through the online platforms (localized adaptations) – DevInfo and Prognoz, the immediate challenge encountered was to maintain the harmony between online data vis-à-vis the data contained in the paper-based publications!
+In the case of ‘indicators’ type data (or aggregated data, as opposed to microdata) made available through the online platforms (localized adaptations) – DevInfo and Prognoz, the immediate challenge encountered was to maintain the harmony between online data vis-à-vis the data contained in the paper-based publications!

-Thankfully though, in parallel with these online platforms, the PDF copies of paper-based publications containing comprehensive data, were also available online serving the data seekers, albeit rather inconveniently.
+Thankfully though, in parallel with these online platforms, the PDF copies of paper-based publications containing comprehensive data were also available online, serving the data seekers, albeit rather inconveniently.

-Developed over a long period of time, the traditional dissemination regime in NSOs, underpinned by paper-based publications, has had a robust mechanism in place to ensure required due diligence, enabling many eyes to view the results before final publication.
-In other words, these reports go through draft stages where errors are flagged and corrected before release and wider dissemination.
+Developed over a long period, the traditional dissemination regime in NSOs, underpinned by paper-based publications, has had a robust mechanism in place to ensure required due diligence, enabling many eyes to view the results before final publication.
+In other words, these reports go through draft stages where errors are flagged and corrected before release and broader dissemination.
 However, with the new set-up of IT tools for data dissemination, the old processes are struggling to keep up with the challenges posed by the new environment in ensuring the required quality assurance and in building trust in data made available through the online platforms.

 These processes are required to be updated to reflect the changes in the scenario.